peter-mouland/react-lego/README.md

  * [x] CI integration with [CircleCI](https://circleci.com/)
  * [x] Continuous deployment with [Heroku](http://www.heroku.com/)

+These have been chosen as _base_ technologies because (Apart from them being relatively easy to distinguish between), they are essential when building/deploying to make sure I don't break anything!

 ## Universal React App

-The aim of the `universal` branch was to be production ready.
+ > Based on the `master` branch. _[compare branches](https://github.com/peter-mouland/react-lego/compare/master...universal)_

-This means _all_ other branches are also production ready.
+The Universal branch is production ready and _All_ other branches are also production ready.
-This branch, plus all others based off this branch have the above (master) and universal rendering.

-These have been chosen as _base_ technologies because (Apart from them being relatively easy to distinguish between), they are essential when building/deploying to make sure I don't break anything!

 ### Hot-Reloading